General Rules and Regulations for studying in France

 When you register at OMNES Education, you will be asked to obtain and send your CVEC certificate to the school staff in order to validate your registration.
 This is a financial contribution mandated by the French government for student life services and campuses.

-To better understand the CVEC, you can directly consult the dedicated website of the CVEC.
+For a better understanding of the CVEC, you can go directly to the dedicated CVEC website.

-The registration of all OMNES Education schools cannot be finalized without this certificate, so it is imperative to obtain it
+Registration for all OMNES Education schools cannot be finalized without this certificate, so it is imperative that you obtain it. .

 USEFUL RESOURCES :